 "And call no man your father upon the earth: for one is your Father, which is in heaven."
 Matthew 23:9

 Karl Marx wrote: "It is not individualism [where the individual is subject to an authority above him, be it parent, teacher, boss, etc., and/or God the Father] that fulfills the individual, on the contrary it destroys him.
-Society [where the individual must be 'willing' to compromise or "set aside" pre-established principles (at least for the 'moment) in order to "get along," i.e. where he must be readily adaptable to 'change' in order to initiate and sustain "human relationship," i.e., "group" or "community" identity, i.e., "group approval," i.e., affirmation, finding 'common-ism' with others based upon his and their common "self interests," i.e., upon their common carnal "human nature," i.e., their desire for the things of the world, in the 'moment'] is the necessary framework through which freedom ['liberation' of the mind and body of the father's/Father's authority system of doing right and not wrong according to the father's/Father's commands, rules, facts, and truth] and individuality ['liberation' of the child's/man's carnal nature, so that the child/man can be as he was before the father's/Father's first command, rule, fact, or truth came into his life, prevented him from being who he is, of the world only] are made realities."
-(Karl Marx in John Lewis, The Life and Teachings of Karl Marx) Not believing in God, Marx (as did Kant, Hegel, and Freud) saw the father's authority in the home as the engenderer (the prototype) of the Heavenly Father.
-"The life [the authority] which he [the child] has given to the object [to the Father, by obeying him] sets itself against him as an alien and hostile force."
-(Karl Marx, MEGA I/3) Therefore, according to his dialectic 'reasoning,' if you can get rid of (annihilate) the earthly father's authority in the home (in the thoughts and actions of the child), you can get rid of belief in God (in the thoughts and actions of man).
+Society [where the individual must be 'willing' to compromise or "set aside" pre-established principles (at least for the 'moment), suspending truth (as on a cross) in order to "get along," i.e. where he must be readily adaptable to 'change,' be tolerant of "ambiguity," i.e., sin in order to initiate and sustain "human relationship," i.e., "group" or "community" identity, i.e., "group approval," i.e., affirmation, finding 'common-ism' with others based upon his and their common "self interests," i.e., upon their common carnal "human nature," i.e., their desire for the things of the world, in the 'moment'] is the necessary framework through which freedom ['liberating' the mind and body from the father's/Father's authority system of doing right and not wrong according to the father's/Father's commands, rules, facts, and truth] and individuality ['liberating' the child's/man's carnal nature, i.e., 'liberating' him from having a "guilty conscience" for disobeying, so that the child/man can be as he was before the father's/Father's first command, rule, fact, or truth came into his life, prevented him from being who he is, of the world only] are made realities."
+(Karl Marx in John Lewis, The Life and Teachings of Karl Marx) Not believing in God, Karl Marx (as did Kant, Hegel, and Freud) saw the father's authority in the home as the engenderer (the prototype) of the Heavenly Father.
+As Karl Marx so clearly stated it: "The life [the authority] which he [the child] has given to the object [to the Father, by obeying him] sets itself against him as an alien and hostile force."
+(Karl Marx, MEGA I/3) Therefore, according to his dialectic 'reasoning,' if you can get rid of (annihilate) the earthly father's authority in the home (in the thoughts and actions of the child), you can get rid of belief in God (in the thoughts and actions of man) in society.

 "Protestantism [with its work ethic, i.e., doing your best as unto the Lord, and the priesthood of all believers, with everyone being personally held accountable for their thoughts and actions before God alone] was the strongest force in the extension of cold rational individualism."
 (Max Horkheimer, Vernunft and Selbsterhaltung, in Martin Jay ,The Dialectical Imagination: The History of the Frankfurt School and the Institute of Social Research 1923-1950)